seal-runtime/seal/docs/reference/std/process.md

 </h4>

- cleaned standard output of the process, shouldn't have trailing newlines or whitespace
+ cleaned standard output of the process, shouldn't have trailing whitespace/newlines.

 ---

-### RunResultOk.stdout
+### Ok.stdout

 <h4>